Low Sodium Vegetable Soup Recipe (Vegetarian)

-Serve with low sodium bread, top with croutons, or add in some unsalted crackers and enjoy!
+Serve with low sodium crusty bread, top with croutons, or add in some unsalted crackers and enjoy!

 This Low Sodium Vegetable Soup Recipe Is